JeffHing/angular-cabinet/README.md

 ### drawerTrigger Directive

-The drawerTrigger directive triggers the opening or closing of the drawer contents.
+The drawerTrigger directive toggles the opening and closing of the drawer.
 It is usually applied to an anchor or button element to ensure that keyboard navigation works properly, but it can be applied to any element.